citronalco/br-download/README.md

 That's why I wrote this Python 3 script.

 This Python 3 script is a simple command line tool to downloads all currently available Zündfunk episodes from Bayerischer Rundfunk's web page as MP3 files.
+The script "download-nachtmix.py" works the same way as "download-zuendfunk.py"

 ### Requirements
 Python 3 with modules "mutagen", "urllib3" and "requests".